 Paper tickets are so last year.
 Skip collecting your tickets at the ticket machine or printing them at home and go m-ticket for a faster, more seamless journey.

-m-tickets are available to buy on our app or you can now buy an m-ticket when you book on our website and it will whizz straight over to your app.
+m-tickets are available to buy directly on our app or you can buy them when you book on our website, just make sure that you whizz the m-ticket over to your app.
 Just look out for the mobile delivery option when you book your tickets and make sure you have our app installed.
 Download and activate your m-tickets within the app and you’re good to go.

 We’re not stopping there though, watch this space for more m-ticket goodness coming your way.